Car Insurance Policy Periods: 6-Month vs 12-Month Terms Explained

 The Renewal Process

-Most insurers send a renewal notice 30 days before your policy expires via email, mail, or their app.
-This notice includes:
+Most insurers send a renewal notice 30 to 60 days before your policy expires via email, mail, or their app.
+State requirements vary considerably — here's a snapshot of current notice requirements:

 Pincher's Pro Tip

 Use every renewal as a shopping opportunity.
-Even if you plan to stay with your current insurer, getting 2–3 competing quotes at renewal time gives you leverage to negotiate a better rate or confirm you're already getting a good deal.
+Even if you plan to stay with your current insurer, getting 2–3 competing quotes at renewal gives you leverage to negotiate or confirm you're getting a good deal.
+Start shopping 2–4 weeks before your expiration date.
+Check out our full car insurance renewal guide for strategies to maximize savings.

 Compare Car Insurance Rates in Ohio